ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

 [#hmm3]_.
 In this case the Markov model is observable, and the only issue for complete specification of the model would be to decide on the best value for the bias (i.e., the probability of, say, heads).
-Interestingly, an equivalent HMM to that of Fig. 2(a) would be a degenerate 1-state model, where the state corresponds to the single biased coin, and the unknown parameter is the bias of the coin.
+Interestingly, an equivalent HMM to that of :numref:`hmmfig2` (a) would be a degenerate 1-state model, where the state corresponds to the single biased coin, and the unknown parameter is the bias of the coin.

 A second form of HMM for explaining the observed sequence of coin toss outcome is given in :numref:`hmmfig2` (b).
 In this case there are 2 states in the model